dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3501.md

 The new system was to be written in C using a UNIX O/S on disk, running on an Intel 8086 microcomputer.
 Our hardware guys started working on the new computer hardware, and a select group of software developers,「The Tiger Team,」was commissioned with the rewrite.

-I won’t bore you with the details of the initial fiasco.
+I won't bore you with the details of the initial fiasco.
 Suffice it to say that the first Tiger Team failed entirely after burning two or three man-years on a software project that never delivered anything.

 A year or two later, probably 1982, the process was started again.
 The goal was the total and complete redesign of the SAC in C and UNIX on our own,